mrd0ll4r/cdc-algorithm-tester/README.md

 We use compile-time constants whenever applicable with reasonable effort.
 In particular, we use constants for:
 - the feature vector sizes of QuickCDC
-- the size of the window for PCI
-- the size of the window for Buzhash
-- the size of the window for Adler32.
+- the size of the window for Rabin, Buzhash, Adler32, and PCI.
+These are implemented using stack-allocated arrays.

 ## Building